dirien/gitops-promotion-tools-why-you-need-to-add-them-to-your-gitops-toolkit-in-2025/README.md

 This repository uses **Pulumi** for Infrastructure as Code to provision:

 - **DigitalOcean Kubernetes Cluster**: Complete K8s infrastructure setup
+- **Pulumi ESC Environment**: Automatically creates a Pulumi ESC (Environments, Secrets, and Configuration) environment for secure configuration management
 - **Base Tools Installation**: Leveraging the **GitOps Bridge Pattern** to seamlessly connect IaC-provisioned resources with GitOps-managed deployments

+### Pulumi ESC Integration

+This demo utilizes **Pulumi ESC** (Environments, Secrets, and Configuration) for centralized configuration management.
+The infrastructure automatically:

+1. **Creates an ESC Environment**: Automatically provisions a Pulumi ESC environment with the same name as the Kubernetes cluster
+2. **Configures Stack References**: Sets up automatic references to the infrastructure stack for seamless access to cluster configuration
+3. **Manages Kubeconfig**: Automatically makes the cluster's kubeconfig available through ESC for secure access
+4. **Enables Easy Access**: Provides simple commands to interact with the cluster through the ESC environment

 ### GitOps Bridge Pattern